bodil/pylon/README.md

 ## Caveats

-Don't use advanced optimisation when compiling projects that use Pylon.
-It will break horribly.
-Simple optimisation works fine, so stick with that.

 Pylon currently doesn't try to convert Clojure symbols into a form suitable for Javascript syntax, whereas Clojurescript's interop primitives do.
 You might therefore want to avoid using symbol names